stautonico/python-color-scripts/README.md

                            Use a random color mode
      --not-sus             Guarantees you won't be the imposter --ignore-distro, -i   Ignore distro specific artworks
+     --version, -V         Show version information
-     --uninstall           Uninstall the script from your system
+     --update              Try to update to the latest version --uninstall           Uninstall the script from your system
 ```